 If you’ve never heard of e-learning, it’s a good idea to do what you can to get up to speed now.
 If you’ve ever heard of an online course for a college degree, e-learning is basically the same thing.
 While it can be used as a tool for middle and high school students, in this context, the focus will be on e-learning for adults looking to hone skills.

 Start with a Google search for ‘what is e-learning’ if you think you might be interested in taking classes that will improve your skill set and keep you sharp for work.
 Regardless of the field you’re in, e-learning programs and platforms offer training for everyone from beginners to pros.
-You couldtake a classon how to freshen up your resume or learn soft skills for programmers.
-From training for web developers to complex technical skills, e-learning courses offer everyone information on user-friendly platforms that make retaining information easy.
+You could take a class on how to freshen up your resume or learn soft skills for programmers.
+From Web development training to complex technical skills, e-learning courses offer everyone information on user friendly platforms that make retaining information easy.
 The best part about these classes is that students can work at their own pace, and most come with resources for further studies.

 E-learning classes are often accessible to people with disabilities as most come on platforms for the hearing impaired or blind.
 Because learners can use them in different formats, you can view them on a mobile device, tablet, or any tech gadget you like providing you have an internet connection.